wisejnrs/pushmanifesto/README.md

 # Push Manifesto

-## A way to do creativity

-> Push Manifesto is about waypoints, vision and the journey towards an outcome.
+The "Push Manifesto" is about _waypoints_, the founder's vision and the collective journey towards a creative outcome.